crimealley/crimealley/README.md

   i am big noob at socializing which can lead me to say things that might make the conversation awkward or kill the mood. *i'm not saying i say like BAD stuff*, i'm saying my idiot ass is prone to accidentally ending conversations prematurely.

 **iwc**
-um if u're like under 13 pls iwc. also if over 20.
+if u're like under 13 pls iwc. also if over 20.

 **dni**
 no strict dni i'll freely block ok? ok.